 We define Total Cumulative Enrollments as the number of enrollments since inception as of the end of the period.
-An Enrollment is defined as any member who has registered for the CLEAR platform since inception and has a profile, net of duplicate and/or purged accounts.
-This is inclusive of CLEAR Plus members who have completed enrollment with CLEAR and have ever activated a payment method, plus associated family accounts.
+An Enrollment is defined as any member who has registered for the CLEAR platform since inception and has a profile (including limited time free trials regardless of conversion to paid membership) net of duplicate and/or purged accounts.
+This includes CLEAR Plus members who have completed enrollment with CLEAR and have ever activated a payment method, plus associated family accounts.
 Management views this metric as an important tool to analyze the efficacy of our growth and marketing initiatives as new members are potentially a current and leading indicator of revenues.

-Total Cumulative Platform Usage
+Total Cumulative Platform Uses

-We define Total Cumulative Platform Usage as the number of individual engagements across CLEAR use cases including in-airport verifications, airport lounge access verifications, sports and entertainment venue verifications and Health Pass surveys since inception as of the end of the period.
+We define Total Cumulative Platform Uses as the number of individual engagements across CLEAR use cases, including in-airport verifications, since inception as of the end of the period.
+We also include airport lounge access verifications, sports and entertainment venue verifications and Health Pass surveys, which are currently immaterial, since inception as of the end of the period.
 Management views this metric as an important tool to analyze the level of engagement of our member base which can be a leading indicator of future growth, retention and revenue.